antoniofull/thexpatmagazine.com/src/pages/blog/2015-01-14-people-living-in-netherlands.md

 ## 5 &#8211; You get used to a glass just rinsed in the water in a crowded bar.

 What?
-Yes, that&#8217;s it.
+Yes, that's it.
 Go in a bar, if you are lucky enough the waitress cross soon your eyes you can order a beer.
 She will take a dirty glass of beer from a previous client, rinse it and then give it to you.
-That&#8217;s Netherlands. 🙂
+That's Netherlands. 🙂

 ### When at the bar they serve you a beer in a glass that has only been rinsed.